What is a Special Educational Need or Disability (SEND)?

 What We Do

 Early identification is key to successful support.
-All children are monitored closely by their class teachers who will raise any concerns with SENDCo and Parents.
+All children are monitored closely by their class teachers who will raise any concerns they may have with the SENDCo and parents.
 You know your children best so please do raise any concerns you have with their teacher.
 Termly pupil progress meetings/SEND surgeries are held between class teachers, Headteacher and SENDCo to monitor and review attainment, progress and support of all children.

-Following a discussion with the SENDco, teachers may use a range of trackers to assess a child’s areas of strength and barriers to learning.
-Further assessments may be carried out by the SENDco to better understand their needs.
+Following a discussion with the SENDCo, teachers may use a range of trackers to assess a child’s areas of strength and barriers to learning, including the Somerset Graduated Response Tool.
+Further assessments may be carried out by the SENDCo to better understand the child’s needs.

-With parental consent, the SENDco may refer the child to external agencies.
-This is usually assessed by completing an Early Help Assessment (EHA).
-Agencies we work close with are OT, Speech and Language, Autism and Communication Advisors, Behaviour Support Advisors, School Nurse, PFSA, CAMHS, Learning Support Services and Educational Psychologists.
-Children with complex needs may require Educational and Health Care Plan (EHCP) and may be in receipt of Higher Needs Funding in order to meet their needs effectively.
-Further information about EHCPs is available here: https://choices.somerset.gov.uk/025/local-offer/education-health-and-care-plan.
+With parental consent, the SENDCo may refer the child to external agencies.
+This is usually accessed by completing an Early Help Assessment (EHA).
+Agencies we work closely with are Occupational Therapy (OT), Speech and Language, Autism and Communication, Behaviour Support, School Nurse, PFSA, CAMHS, Learning Support Services and Educational Psychologists.
+Children with complex needs may require an Educational and Health Care Plan (EHCP) and may be in receipt of High Needs Funding in order to meet their needs effectively.
+Further information about EHCPs is available here: Education, Health and Care plans (somerset.gov.uk).

 Within our high quality teaching, opportunities are planned by class teachers to meet all children’s needs within that class.
 Where appropriate, specific interventions may be planned with the SENDCo to provide targeted small group or individual work.

-For children identified with SEND, parents, teachers and pupils work together to create Individual Education Plans (IEPs) to plan and review specific learning targets.
-Staff use provision maps in planning of support.
+For children identified with SEND, parents, teachers and pupils work together to create Personalised Learning Plans (PLPs) to plan and review specific learning targets.
+Staff use provision maps and the Graduated Response Tool when planning support.

-As well as tracking and monitoring progress within school, we offer 2 Parents’ Evenings a year to discuss progress they are making.
-Children identified with SEND are offered 3 Parents’ Evenings a year.
-These are a great opportunity to discuss IEPs.
-Parents/Guardians are also invited to come discuss their child’s report at the end of the Summer Term.
+As well as tracking and monitoring progress within school, we offer 2 parents’ evenings a year to discuss the progress children are making.
+These are a great opportunity to discuss PLPs and work collaboratively to set new targets.

-Children receiving SEND support or those with an Educational Health Care Plan (EHCP) will have an annual review to celebrate the progress they have made and agree on new short and long term targets.
+Children receiving SEND support or those with an Educational Health Care Plan (EHCP) will have an annual review to celebrate the progress they have made and look at ways that we can further support the child’s learning.

 Pupil and Parent/Guardian involvement

 Your involvement is important to us.
-We know that support is most effective when planed with staff, parent/guardian and pupil input.
+We know that support is most effective when planned with staff, parent/guardian and pupil input.
 Your views are very welcome and wherever possible SEND policy and documentation is co-produced with parents/guardians.
-Children are encouraged to be involved in Annual Reviews and planning their IEPs.
-Pupil Passports allow pupils to share their views and children with SEND are represented on our School Council.
+Children are encouraged to be involved in Annual Reviews and planning their PLPs.

 Transitioning to North Curry Primary School

-EYFS staff complete visit to each child’s house to support transition to school.
-During the Summer we hold a number of transition sessions to help children familiarise themselves.
-Children identified as having SEND will have a School Entry Plan meeting to ensure a plan (including any training required) is in place before they start.
-This will be attended by the SENDCo, parents, school staff, pre-school staff and any other agencies involved.
+EYFS staff complete a visit to each child’s house to support transition in to school.
+During the summer term we hold a number of transition sessions to help children familiarise themselves with their new school.
+Children identified as having SEND will have a School Entry Plan meeting to ensure a plan is in place before they start.
+This will be attended by the SENDCo and staff from both settings, parents and any other agencies involved.

-In Year 6 in addition to our transition days to Secondary Schools for all pupils, children identified with SEND extra sessions to enable a positive transition.
+In Year 6, in addition to our July transition days to secondary schools for all pupils, children identified with SEND may require extra sessions to enable a positive transition.
+Secondary school SENDCos may attend annual review meetings, visit the school or hold meetings with the SENDCo to ensure that all information about the children is shared prior to them starting in year 7.

 Please contact us through the school office.